 Audrey Cook Minute Secretary

-Throughout the year, the committee has used the Probationary Team to cut our hedges and to clear the boundary ditch parallel to Coronation Road.
-The team has consisted of upto 8 people, plus their supervisor and represents excellent value for money at £85 per day.
+Throughout the year, the committee has continued to use the Probationary Team to cut our hedges and to clear the boundary ditch parallel to Coronation Road.
+The team has consisted of up to 8 people, plus their supervisor and represents excellent value for money at £85 per day.

-Later last year, we had the Stores building inspected for asbestos by a local firm ASL Ltd of Guildford and samples were sent off for analysis.
-A formal report was received to say that No Remedial Action was required, though they did recommend that the Stores ceiling be painted in “encapsulating paint” to seal over any possible asbestos.
-This will be done early in the spring.
+Recently we had the Stores building inspected for asbestos by a local firm and they recommended that the Stores ceiling be painted in “encapsulating paint” to seal over any possible asbestos.
+This has been done for the shop and meeting-room area.
+The toilets will be similarly painted this spring.

-Unfortunately there have again been a number of thefts reported from the allotments, including tools, plants and produce.
-As a result of those thefts CCTVs have been erected around the Stores at a cost of £400 and trained in all four directions.
-However, the tool shed was subsequently broken into and the camera leads cut and removed.
-A replacement camera has been fitted, at a cost of £100
+Unfortunately, there have again been a number of thefts reported from the allotments, including tools, plants and produce.
+As a result of those thefts CCTVs have been erected around the Stores and grounds and are monitored regularly.

 Although the Committee take these reports seriously and should anyone be caught stealing, they will be evicted forthwith, please note that members are responsible for the security on their own plots.